 Amy is known for her strong work ethic and for having a “heart of gold.”

-They have lived in Japan and many other locations throughout the USA, sharing myriad relocation adventures with their three children Maycee and Teagan, who are eight-years old, and Beckham, age 5.
+They have lived in Japan and many other locations throughout the USA, sharing myriad relocation adventures with their three children Maycee and Teagan, who are 8 years old, and Beckham, age 5.